register-dynamics/register-dynamics.co.uk/building-data-maturity.md

   sections:
   - template: heading
     level: 2
-    text: Why work with us on your technical strategy?
+    text: Why trust us with building your data maturity?
 - template: content-grid
   columns: 3
   coloured: false
   numbered: false
   image_mode: icon
   content:
-  - body: Whatever your data or technical challenges are, we will approach them with curiosity, passion and an experienced eye.
-We are also recognised industry leaders in data technology and data standards and continue to push the boundaries and explore new emerging technologies each day.
+  - body: Our team has a wealth of experience in developing successful maturity models and frameworks for government departments and private clients.
+We’ll help you become clear about what areas to focus on and how to go about your data maturity journey.
-    icon: "/images/icon-g484ea42b6_640.png"
+    icon: "/images/icon-team2.png"
-    heading: We love all things technical
+    heading: " Experienced team"
-  - body: We can offer you advice, guidance and also support through all stages of implementation and beyond.
-As pioneers in data technology and emerging tech, we are in a unique position to be able to support you at any and all stages of your development.
+  - body: We pride ourselves on our pragmatic approach which focuses on identifying and understanding the incentives and drivers that fuel the data and the key users of it.
+This enables us to gain an in-depth view on the challenges at hand and to establish solutions that can offer a positive impact for the long term.
-    icon: "/images/icon-team.svg"
+    icon: "/images/icon-uptodate.png"
-    heading: Support at all stages
+    heading: Incentives-led approach
-  - body: We believe in getting real results.
-Whether this means building a prototype to test out new ideas, developing new tools from scratch or working with you in-house and leading projects from within; we are ready to get stuck in!
+  - body: Our unique approach enables us to easily identify which simple interventions will offer the greatest value and biggest impact to the organisation and to your teams.
+We believe in finding simple solutions to big problems.
-    icon: "/images/icon-workflow.png"
+    icon: "/images/light-bulb-g42dd97171_640.png"
-    heading: Getting things done
+    heading: Big impact via simple interventions
 - template: call-to-action
   link_type: contact
-  intro: 'Ready to talk?
-Tell us about your technical and data strategy now '
+  intro: Ready to explore your options and build your organisation’s data maturity?
   button: Get in touch
   link: ''
 - template: banner